nachotacos69/WikiEater/README.md

 - GOD EATER 2 (JP)

-I will cover some nice things i suppose always make an issue to correct some things :)
+I will cover some nice things i suppose, always make an issue to correct some things :)